NotFraagaa/Fraga-Bo2/README.md

   - Wunderfizz is not fixed to gen 4
   - Perk rng can not be manipulated (except pap and jug location on nuketown)
   - Templars can not be manipulated
-- Redacted comming soon, im having issues with the compiler
 ## Game Changes

 - Backspeed fixed